This page describes the steps to set up your Google Cloud environment, so that you can distribute your virtual machine (VM) products.

 You must enable the Compute Engine API for your projects to create and run virtual machines on Google Cloud.
 For an overview of the Compute Engine API, see the Compute Engine API documentation.

-You use Partner Portal to add marketing info about your application, and to enter your pricing model.
+You use Partner Portal to add marketing info about your app, and to enter your pricing model.
 Your Partner Engineer enables Partner Portal for you after you have completed the Project Info form.

-At this stage, you only need to create the entry for your solution in Partner Portal.
+At this stage, you only need to create the entry for your product in Partner Portal.
 You add your marketing information in later steps.

 The direct link to Partner Portal is: